-Even if a court finds that the attorney-client privilege and/or work-product protection apply to certain CI, it may determine that the company has waived the privilege or protection as to that CI.
-This could be because the company disclosed the CI to a third party-which could include disclosure to: (1) a regulator (the FTC, the SEC, state attorneys' general, Office for Civil Rights (OCR), etc.) pursuant to statute, an investigative demand, or voluntarily; (2) contract parties whose data or systems may have been impacted during an incident; (3) law enforcement to assist in the investigation seeking to apprehend the criminal attacker; (4) an information sharing organization; (5) an insurance carrier; (6) an affiliated entity; or (7) other parties involved in the same or similar litigation.
-A court could even potentially find waiver because company personnel disclosed the CI to others within the company.
-132
+Even if a court finds that the attorney-client privilege and/or work-product protection applies to certain CI, it may determine that the company has waived the privilege or protection as to that CI.
+This could be because the company disclosed the CI to a third party - which could include disclosure to: (1) a regulator (the FTC, the SEC, state attorneys' general, the Office for Civil Rights of the Department of Health and Human Services, etc.) pursuant to statute, an investigative demand, or voluntarily; (2) contract parties whose data or systems may have been impacted during an incident; (3) law enforcement to assist in the investigation seeking to apprehend the criminal attacker; (4) an information-sharing organization; (5) an insurance carrier; (6) an affiliated entity; or (7) other parties involved in the same or similar litigation.
+A court could even potentially find waiver because company personnel disclosed the CI to others within the company.155